-University of Colorado at Boulder Graduate School Rules Rev. 1998, draft effective fall 1999 Final modifications and implementation fall 2001
+University of Colorado at Boulder Graduate School Rules Rev. 1998, draft effective fall 1999 Final modifications and implementation fall 2001 Updated 2018

 Page #

 Article I: Organization 3

 Section 1: Structure 3

-Section 2: Dean of the Graduate School 4
+Section 2: Dean of the Graduate School 3

-Section 3: Executive Advisory Council 5
+Section 3: Executive Advisory Council 4

-Section 4: Graduate Faculty 6
+Section 4: Graduate Faculty 5

 Article II: Graduate Education 9

 Section 1: Degree Programs 9

 Section 2: Admissions 10

-Section 3: Transfer of Credit 13
+Section 3: Transfer of Credit 12

-Section 4: Course Requirements 14
+Section 4: Course Requirements 13

-Section 5: Grades and Quality of Work 15
+Section 5: Grades and Quality of Work 14

-Section 6: Examinations 17
+Section 6: Examinations 16

-Section 7: Foreign Language Requirement 19
+Section 7: Foreign Language Requirement 18

 Section 8: Full-time status and Minimum Registration

-Requirements 19
+Requirements 18

-Section 9: Admission to Candidacy 20
+Section 9: Admission to Candidacy 19

 Section 10: Thesis/Dissertation Requirements 20

 Section 11: Time Limits for Completion of Degrees 22

-Article III: Amendments 24
+Article III: Amendments 23

-University of Colorado at Boulder Graduate School Rules 2001
+University of Colorado at Boulder Graduate School Rules 2001, updated 2018

 Graduate education is a preeminent role of the University of Colorado at Boulder.
-The responsibility for planning, implementing, and evaluating graduate programs rests with the Graduate School.
+The responsibility for planning, implementing, and evaluating graduate programs and graduate education policies and procedures rests with the Graduate School.
 The mission of the Graduate School is to facilitate and enhance the educational experiences and opportunities for all graduate students and to encourage excellence in research, creative and scholarly work.